okaybueno/styleguides/README.md

 ### Mixins

-Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
-Mixins that accept no arguments shouldn't be used, in this case create generic classes.
+Mixins should be used to DRY up your code, add clarity, or abstract complexity in much the same way as well-named functions.
+In general, mixins should only be used if they accept argument, otherwise you may want to consider creating generic classes.

 ### Extend directive